-With the help of energy procurement consultants, you can find regional or state-led energy incentives that fit the bill.
+With the help of energy management consultants, you can find regional or state-led energy incentives that fit the bill.
 It's not an easy map to maneuver, but one that a local expert can help you navigate.
 Examples include Pennsylvania energy efficiency grants and alternative fuels incentive grants.

 How Commercial Energy Procurement Consultants Can Help

 Throughout this comprehensive guide to industrial and commercial energy procurement, we've mentioned a few places that consultants come in handy.
 But what is it that really makes outsourcing to energy procurement consultants so valuable?

 A purchasing partner can help you stay on top of market fluctuations, even when your focus is on running your company.